My partner and I live together. What is she entitled to if I die without making a Will?

 What is an executor?

 An executor is the person you appoint in your Will to deal with your affairs after your death.
 Their job is to establish the value of your estate, apply for Probate of your Will, pay your debts and any tax due and then distribute the estate as set out in your Will.
-You may also find our Guide to Executors helpful.

 My aunt died earlier this year leaving me £10,000.
 Will I have to pay tax on my legacy?